-HAWKE'S BAY PLANNING FRAMEWORK AND RELATIONSHIP TO THE NATIONAL CDEM STRATEGY AND PLAN

-The Group Plan is consistent with the National CDEM Strategy (2007) and National CDEM Plan (2006) and ensures Hawke's Bay's operational arrangements link to national planning arrangements for managing nationally/ regionally significant hazards and risks along with national/ regional emergencies.
+HAWKE'S BAY PLANNING FRAMEWORK AND RELATIONSHIP TO THE NATIONAL CDEM STRATEGY AND PLAN arrangements for managing nationally/ regionally significant hazards and risks along with national/ regional emergencies.
 The plan takes into account other guidelines, codes, regulations and technical standards issued by the Director of Civil Defence Emergency Management.